 In everything you do, there should be scope to become better.

-The most successful individuals in the world are always striving for the next opportunity, the next mountain to climb, the next deal to secure.
+The most successful individuals in the world are always striving for the next opportunity, the next mountain to climb.

-This isn’t important only because it keeps things fresh and exciting, but those mini achievements you get throughout the learning process boost mental health and provide a feeling of fulfilment in your life.
+This isn’t important only because it keeps things fresh and exciting, but those achievements boost mental health and give that oh-so-delicious feeling of fulfilment.

-They give you something to be proud of.
-They give you a shot of enthusiasm.
-And what’s more, growth leads to further growth, success leads to further success, because the energy you get from winning gives more energy to the next task which makes it easier to win, and so on.
+And what’s more, growth leads to further growth, and success leads to further success.
+The boost from winning gives more energy to tackle the next task successfully, and so on.
 Like a ball rolling down the hill, the more you grow and achieve, the more you’re going to grow and achieve.

-It may well be that there are indeed areas for growth…but the idea of climbing that same ladder is horrible to you.
-Then its definitely time to examine a career pivot.
+The answer may well be yes, but the idea of climbing that same career ladder gives you the shivers.
+In this case, it’s definitely time for a career pivot.